-The pass mark has been set using Angoff's modified methodology since the first MRCGP Applied Knowledge Test, AKT1.
-This is the most widely used approach to standard-setting for multiple-choice tests.
-A wide range of subject matter experts take part in the judging including GP registrars, newly qualified GPs, GP Trainers, MRCGP examiners, Training Programme Directors, Deanery representatives, the BMA, as well as Lay and Patient representatives.
+The standard required to pass the AKT is set using the internationally recognised modified-Angoff methodology.
+This is the most widely used approach to standard-setting for high stakes multiple-choice tests.
+A wide range of subject matter experts take part in the judging including GP Registrars who have passed AKT, newly qualified GPs, GP Trainers, MRCGP examiners, Training Programme Directors, Deanery representatives, the BMA, as well as Lay Observers.

-After detailed instructions and examples of scoring, each participant individually judges all the 200 questions in the AKT and scores the likelihood of the "just passing candidate" getting each question correct.
+After detailed instructions and examples of scoring, each participant individually judges all the questions in an AKT and scores the likelihood of the "just passing candidate" getting each question correct.